Overtourism: Thailand

 Maya Bay was closed to the public after overtourism caused environmental issues.
 Ao Phang Nga National Park was listed in 2017 in Fodor's list of places not to go in 2018 because of overtourism.

 United Kingdom

 In Scotland, the Isle of Skye advised visitors not to come unless they had overnight lodging booked.

+In England in 2024, the tourist board of Thanet Council, which governs a popular tourist area in Kent, suggested that the council should levy a tourist tax, but it was refused.

+Some towns and villages in the Cotswolds have also experienced high numbers of visitors.
+This has caused problems for residents in places such as Bourton-on-the-Water and Bibury who struggle with parking tourism congestion.
+In March 2024 coaches were banned from Bourton-on-the-Water.

 Vietnam

 In Hanoi in October 2019, a train had to make an emergency stop because of tourists on the tracks taking selfies.

-Measures against overtourism
+Taking action against overtourism

 In September 2018, the World Tourism Organization (UNWTO) published a report on overtourism and how to deal with it.
 The report highlights the importance of looking at tourism in a local context and details 11 strategies to deal with overtourism: